 - Butcher’s twine, for trussing

-- Toss the vegetables with 1 tablespoon of olive oil and a pinch of salt and pepper, and spread evenly across the bottom of a large cast iron pan or large baking dish.
+- Toss vegetables with 1 tablespoon olive oil and a pinch of salt and pepper, and spread evenly across the bottom of a large cast iron pan or large baking dish.

-- Season the cavity of the chicken with a salt and pepper.
-Use the butcher’s twine to truss the chicken.
+- Season chicken cavity with salt and pepper.
+Use butcher’s twine to truss chicken.
 (Not sure how?
 Check out my step-by-step photo tutorial on how to truss a chicken.)

-- Brush 3 tablespoons of olive oil over the outside of the chicken.
-Season with 1 teaspoon salt, 1/2 teaspoon fresh ground pepper, and dried thyme.
-Place the chicken on top of the vegetables.
+- Brush 3 tablespoons olive oil over outside of chicken.
+Season with 1 teaspoon salt, 1/2 teaspoon pepper, and thyme.
+Place chicken on top of vegetables.

-- To check if the bird's done cooking, remove the chicken from the oven and insert an instant-read thermometer into the meat between the leg and the breast.
-The thermometer should read165 degrees F.
+- To check if chicken is done cooking, remove from the oven and insert an instant-read thermometer into the meat between the leg and the breast.
+The thermometer should read 165 degrees F.

-- When the chicken is cooked through, remove from the oven and let it rest for 10 minutes before serving.
+- When chicken is cooked through, remove from the oven and let rest for 10 minutes before serving.